GerHobbelt/libdiagnostics/docs/libdiagnostics/Further Design Notes.md

      logic-check() && logging-action();

-where `logic-check()` *quickly* produces a boolean indicating whether the diagnostics filing, that comes next, is actually needed.
-C++ compiles this as a *lazy evaluation*, so we MAY encode all our heavy diagnostics lifting in the `logging-action()`, which might include lambda functions and other means to help make sure any additional activity, such as image sampling, encoding, BLOB encoding, (image) data compression, etc., is only actually executed when `logic-check()` says it's got to happen.
+where `logic-check()` *quickly* produces a boolean indicating whether the diagnostics filters are denying execution of the `logging-action` at its tail.
+C++ compiles this as a *lazy evaluation*, so we MAY encode all our heavy diagnostics lifting in the `logging-action()`, which might include lambda functions and other means acting as `logging-action` parameters/arguments to help make sure any additional activity, such as image sampling, encoding, BLOB encoding, (image) data compression, etc., is only actually executed when `logic-check()` *plus* any `logging-action`-internal pre-checks say it's got to happen.

 Incidentally, previous experience (with a hacked test rig) has taught us that image *encoding*, particularly in the (tight!)
 WEBP format, takes **significant CPU time**, so we are well advised to postpone that one until we really, *really* need it!